HEX0DAYS/FlipperZero-PWNDTOOLS/README.md

 <img src="./Deauther2.jpg">

 # Wrong API version ?
-Compile by our own is very easy !
+Compile by your own is very easy !

 - First of all, let's git all the firmware repo by Unleashed for example, with this command: (USING GIT)